Earl of Clanwilliam

 He was succeeded by his eldest son, the fourth Earl.
 He was an Admiral of the Fleet.
 On his death, the titles passed to his second but eldest surviving son, the fifth Earl.
 His only son, the sixth Earl, was Lord Lieutenant of County Down from 1962 to 1979.
 He had six daughters but no sons and was succeeded by his first cousin, the seventh Earl.
 He was the second and youngest son of Admiral the Hon.
 Sir Herbert Meade-Fetherstonehaugh, third son of the fourth Earl.
 As of 2014 the titles are held by his son, the eighth Earl, who succeeded in 2009.

 Several other members of the Meade family have also gained distinction.
 The Hon.
 Robert Meade, second son of the first Earl, had reached the rank of lieutenant general in the army by 1814 at the height of the Napoleonic Wars.
 The Hon.
 John Meade, third son of the first Earl, was a lieutenant-general in the army.
 The Venerable the Hon.
 Pierce Meade, fourth son of the first Earl, was Archdeacon of Dromore.
 The Hon.
 Sir Robert Henry Meade, second son of the third Earl, was Permanent Under-Secretary of State for the Colonies from 1892 to 1897.
 The aforementioned Hon.
 Sir Herbert Meade-Fetherstonhaugh, third son of the fourth Earl, was an admiral in the Royal Navy.

-His Eminence Christoph Cardinal Graf von Schönborn, Archbishop of Vienna, descends from The 2nd Earl of Clanwilliam.
-The Cardinal heads the Catholic Church in Austria.
+Christoph Cardinal Graf von Schönborn, Archbishop of Vienna, descends from The 2nd Earl of Clanwilliam.
+The cardinal heads the Catholic Church in Austria.

 The family seat Is Meade Mews, in London, but during the tenure of the 6th Earl was at Montalto Estate, near Ballynahinch, County Down.